Thursday, March 29, 2012

 6. Lock Down Your Smartphone

-Lookout Mobile Security; click for full-size image.Apps like Lookout Mobile Security provide basic security tools for your smartphone.Android phones are already being hit with Trojan horses and other types of malware, and security experts agree that mobile malware is still in its infancy.
+If you use your smartphone the way I use mine, your handset probably contains lots of personal information--e-mail addresses, photos, phone contacts, Facebook and Twitter apps, and the like.
+That accumulation of valuable data makes smartphones a tempting target for thieves and cybercriminals, which is why the smartphone is shaping up as the next big security battleground.Apps like Lookout Mobile Security provide basic security tools for your smartphone.Android phones are already being hit with Trojan horses and other types of malware, and security experts agree that mobile malware is still in its infancy.
 Worse, many users don't think of their phones as computers (though that's what the devices are), so they don't take the same security precautions they would with a PC.
 If you haven't downloaded a security app for your Android phone, you should.
 Most smartphone security apps are free, and it's far better to have one and never need it than to get caught off-guard and exposed without one.

 If you have an Android phone, the first app you should install on it is an antivirus program.
 Besides scanning for malware, mobile antivirus apps may support such features as a remote wipe (so you can securely remove all data stored on the phone if you lose it), GPS tracking (for locating your phone if you misplace it), and SMS spam blocking.